 There may be other exemptions suitable to your case as well, and in some situations, the federal bankruptcy exemptions may be more beneficial.
 Also, it is important to note that most exemption amounts are doubled for married couples filing a joint bankruptcy.

 Chapter 7 bankruptcy is comprised of endless nuances and considerations, and the amount of diligence and investigation that you put into your bankruptcy often determines the amount of property you’re able to save.
-As such, the New Hampshire bankruptcy attorneys at the Law Office of Robert H. Prince are ready to help protect your state and federal rights while providing esteemed legal guidance throughout this arduous process.
+As such, Attorney Robert H. Prince is ready to help protect your state and federal rights while providing experienced legal guidance throughout this arduous process.

-Serving Rockingham County, NH, Strafford County, NH, York County, ME, Essex County, MA, Middlesex County, MA.
+Serving Rockingham County, NH, Strafford County, NH, Essex County, MA, Middlesex County, MA.